sunnylam13/ThreeSixtyFlow.js/README.md

 	        <li><img src="http://demosthenes.info/assets/images/milford-sound.jpg" alt=""/></li>
 	  </ul>

-You can have as many 3D carousels you want as long as you follow the above format of pl
+You can have as many 3D carousels you want as long as you follow the above structure each time.

 #### Jade Note